jpegzilla/thesis/readme.md

-# a web developer's manifesto
+# a web developer's thesis

 * * *